HoGentTIN/linux-training-hogent/modules/network/047_inetd_xinetd.md

 second), it holds subsequent requests for 30 seconds.

 The directory `/etc/xinetd.d` contains more specific configuration files.
-Let\'s also take a look at one of them.
+Let's also take a look at one of them.

     student@linux:~$ ls /etc/xinetd.d
     amanda     chargen-udp  echo      klogin       rexec   talk